How To Expedite a Passport: Your Essential Guide to Hassle-Free Adventures

 To replace a lost or stolen passport, you must apply in person and submit Form DS-11 in addition to Form DS-64.

-When you apply for a brand new passport, you must decide if you want a passport book or a passport card.
-If you are traveling from the U.S. to Canada, Mexico, the Caribbean, and Bermuda, you can choose a passport card.
+When you apply for a brand-new passport, you must decide if you want a passport book or a passport card.
+If you are traveling from the U.S. to Canada, Mexico, the Caribbean, or Bermuda, you can choose a passport card.
 However, a passport card will not work outside of these regions.
 It is best to apply for a passport book from the get-go.

 Applying Via Mail

-1. Complete the new passport form DS-11.
-Use the Governments checklist to avoid making a mistake that could slow the procedure.
+- Complete the new passport form DS-11.
+Use the government’s checklist to avoid mistakes that could slow the procedure.

 Applying In-Person